Stuart Fairchild Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 12th-ranked team ERA among all MLB pitching staffs (4.09).
+- The Cubs have a 4.13 team ERA that ranks 13th across all league pitching staffs.

-- Cubs pitchers combine to surrender the third-fewest home runs in baseball (111 total, one per game).
+- The Cubs surrender the third-fewest home runs in baseball (112 total, one per game).

-- The left-hander last pitched on Thursday against the St. Louis Cardinals, when he threw six innings, allowing one earned run while giving up five hits.
+- The lefty last appeared in relief on Saturday, when he threw 4 1/3 innings against the St. Louis Cardinals, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.